South Tyneside Electoral Review

 They then published their draft recommendations and asked for your feedback.

-Following these consultations, the Commission have developed new draft recommendations which they have published on their website.
+The Boundary Commission then developed new draft recommendations which they published on their website.

-The Boundary Commission are carrying out a consultation on their new recommendations between 7 May and 9 September 2024.
+They carried out a consultation on these new recommendations between 7 May and 9 September 2024.

-New arrangements will apply to local elections from 2026.
+New arrangements will then apply to local elections from 2026.